We read and hear frequently that foods with anti-inflammatory properties are good for us. So, if anti-inflammatory is ‘good’, is inflammation ‘bad’?

-Low-grade, chronic inflammation has been seen to by implicated in a huge range of conditions, including (but certainly not limited to):
+Low-grade, chronic inflammation has been implicated in a wide range of conditions, including (but certainly not limited to):

 - Heart disease

 - Neurodegenerative diseases, such as Alzheimer’s.